mpmont/blog.marcomonteiro.net/all_collections/_posts/2013-07-15-laracon-here-i-come!.md

 ---
 layout: post
 title: Laracon here I come!
 date: 2013-07-15
 tag: conference,laracon,laravel,laravel 4,php
-description: That’s right, I just won a VIP ticket to Laracon.
-I’m not going to lie - it would be hard for me to go without this.
+description: Thats right, I just won a VIP ticket to Laracon.
+Im not going to lie it would be hard for me to go without this.
 Being a portuguese developer
 author: Marco Monteiro
 categories: [conference,laracon,laravel,laravel 4,php]
 ---

 That’s right, I just won a VIP ticket to Laracon.
 I’m not going to lie - it would be hard for me to go without this.
 Being a portuguese developer is not that easy these days.
 <!--more-->

 I have almost everything sorted, just need to finish some final arrangements with hostel and I’m on my way.